Shippable/support/README.md

 * Go to the [issues list] (https://github.com/Shippable/support/issues?state=open) and create a new issue
 * Please try to describe the issue with as many screenshots and details as possible
 * For bugs, don't forget to include - github/bitbucket username of the account which enabled the repository, and shippable.yml + any scripts called from the yml.
+* If your issue is about a build failure, please include a link to a failed build.

 Track Issue Status